NatalieLouise91/T1A2/README.md

 - Sections on *"Bachelor of Arts"*, *"Master of Museum Studies"* & *"Diploma of IT"*
 - A download button for the user to download a copy of my resume
 - Linkedin & GitHub Icons that form links to each of my accounts
-- Copyright
+- Copyright notice
 ### Blog Page
 The blog page provides the user with an understanding of my journey in becoming a web developer.
 Features on the blog page include:
 - Navigation bar
 - Five blog posts titled *"GitHub and Collaborating with Other Developers"*, *"CSS, SCSS or SASS"*, *"Understanding How Flexbox Operates"*, *"The Importance of Planning with Wireframes"*, & *"My Journey as a Newbie Web Developer"* each in individual article sections.
 - Five images, one in each article section
 - Linkedin & GitHub Icons that form links to each of my accounts
-- Copyright
+- Copyright notice
 ### Contact Page
 The contact page allows users to reach out and send me a message.
 Features on the contact page include:
 - Navigation bar
 - A section that discloses my email & two buttons that link the user to my GitHub & Linkedin accounts
 - A Mailto form which allows the user to type and send me a message via email
 - Linkedin & GitHub Icons that form links to each of my accounts
-- Copyright
+- Copyright notice
 ## Sitemap
 ## Screenshots
 ## Target Audience